munificent/craftinginterpreters/book/classes-and-instances.md

 <aside name="sort">

-I say "sort of" because the right-hand side after the `.` is not an expression, but a single identifier whose semantics are handled by the getter or setter expression itself.
+I say "sort of" because the right-hand side after the `.` is not an expression, but a single identifier whose semantics are handled by the get or set expression itself.
 It's really closer to a postfix expression.

 </aside>